Dmitri-Sintsov/django-deno/README.rst

 Currently the web service `server.ts`_ supports Deno version of `rollup.js`_ bundler to automatically generate `es6 modules`_ bundles for `Django`_ projects, including scripts from `Django packages static files`_.

-It's possible to generate `es6 modules`_ bundles and / or `systemjs`_ bundles with optional minification with `terser`_.
+It's possible to generate `es6 modules`_ bundles and / or `systemjs`_ bundles with optional minification via `terser`_.

 Transpiling of `TypeScript`_ is supported with `sucrase`_ or with `swc`_.